armytag/langs/qathebo/texts/LCC11_Qathebo.md

 ##### Allative (*-mo*)

 The Allative case indicates which noun the verb occurs toward.
-Unlike the Locative case, this case emphasizes motion relative to the inflected noun, and frames the noun as the destination of that motion.
+When used with a temporal or stative noun, it indicates that the predicate occurs *until* the allative time or state is reached.

 <div class="gloss">
 <p class="number"></p>